desnastudio/voice-box/README.md

 ## Build

 Run `ionic build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `www/` directory.
 Use the `--prod` flag for a production build.

 ## Further help

 To get more help on the Ionic CLI use `ionic help` or go check out the [Ionic CLI README](https://github.com/ionic-team/ionic/blob/master/README.md).

-## Additional Info
+## Additional info

-In app used Dropbox App Key in src/providers/dropbox/dropbox.ts
+In app used Dropbox App Key in `src/providers/dropbox/dropbox.ts`